The Two Events That Trigger Notification

 Who Qualifies as a Family Member

-The statute defines "family members" specifically.
-The guardian must notify the ward's spouse, parents, adult siblings, and all adult children, provided they are interested parties in the court record.
-If none of those individuals can be reached, the guardian must notify at least one of the ward's closest adult relatives, or a person with a significant relationship to the ward.
+The statute defines "family members" in specific terms.
+The guardian must notify the ward's spouse, parents, adult siblings, and all adult children.
+These people must be interested parties in the court record.